amkim3/f22proj/Assignment.md

 The ***CalendarManager*** will create the following threads:

-1. A Worker thread will be created for each employee that
+1. A Worker thread will be created for each employee that is listed in the employees.csv
   1. Reads the existing calendar from a file (denoted in the employees.csv) concurrently.
 Each line represents an accepted meeting,
   2. Reads a queue to receive meeting requests from the incoming meeting request thread
   3. Processes meeting requests concurrently via a queue,
   4. Pushes meeting responses to an outgoing meeting response thread (a meeting conflicts if it overlaps another meeting),
-  5. Backs up the current calendar file and exists when the terminate message (`request\_id==0`) is received
+  5. Backs up the current calendar file and exits when the terminate message (`request_id==0`) is received
-2. An ***incoming meeting request*** thread that reads the meeting requests from the System V queue and pushes messages to concurrent retrieves each meeting request from the System V ipc queue using a Java Native Call and sends the requests to the appropriate worker for each employee.
-This thread exits when all requests have been processed
+2. An ***incoming meeting request*** thread that reads the meeting requests from the System V queue using a Java Native Call Interface in MessageJNI.readMeetingRequest() and sends the requests to the appropriate worker for each employee.
+This thread exits when all requests have been processed (receives a message with request ID of 0)
-3. An ***outgoing meeting response thread*** that retrieves every response message (from all Workers) and sends it to the ***request\_mtgs*** via the System V queue.
-This thread exits once all responses have been processed
+3. An ***outgoing meeting response thread*** that retrieves every response message (from all Workers) and sends it to the ***request_mtgs*** via the System V queue using MessageJNI.writeMtgReqResponse().
+This thread exits once all responses have been processed (triggered by upline message received with request_id of 0)

 The incoming meeting request thread and the outgoing meeting response thread are the only threads to access the System V queue, avoiding any synchronization issues with the Java Native Interface.